GNU-Ymir/Documentations/en/advanced/pure.md

 A pure value is a value that cannot change.
 In other word it is a value, that ensure that there is no variable in the program that has a mutable access to it.
-Pure values are different to const values, in the sense that const values just give the garantee that the current access is not mutable, however they does not garantee that there is no other variable in the program with mutable access.
+Pure values are different to const values, in the sense that const values just give the guarantee that the current access is not mutable, however they does not guarantee that there is no other variable in the program with mutable access.

 The different guarantees on values can be listed as follows :

-1. No garantee, the value is mutable **`mut`**
+1. No guarantee, the value is mutable **`mut`**
-2. Garantee that the value is no writable in the current context **`const`**
+2. Guarantee that the value is no writable in the current context **`const`**
-3. Garantee that the value is completely immutable in every context **`pure`**
+3. Guarantee that the value is completely immutable in every context **`pure`**

 ## Limitation of const values